jmgandarias/industrial_informatics/docs/microcontrollers_programming/README.md

 * [**Lab Session 1:** Intro to microcontrollers programming](./lab1/README.md).

-    *Here, you will explore the fundamentals of programming microcontrollers.*
+    *Here, you will explore the fundamentals of programming microcontrollers.
+In this exercise you will learn how to simulate microcontrollers with Wokwi and how to setup the Arduino IDE for the course.**

 * [**Lab Session 2:** Timers](./lab2/README.md).